Heard the one about the Episcopalian who went to a Satanic metal show?

 Ghost, for the uninitiated, consists of a group of musicians that are simply referred to as Nameless Ghouls.
 Throughout the entire show, they wear masks that have horns and no mouths.Joining them on stage is a singer who goes by the name of Papa Emeritus III.
 Papa wears skull makeup, dresses like the Antipope and sings about Lucifer and Beelzebub and all sorts of quasi-serious sacrilegious mumbo jumbo.

 He is a charismatic frontman, even without the garb.
 Papa moves gracefully, almost like a dancer, making small, fluid gestures that go against the metal grain, totally unlike the cock-rock posturing of a Dave Lee Roth or the bombastic presence of a Bruce Dickinson.
-Likewise, his voice is understated–no Dio or Halford banshee wailing here–but clear and precise, full of melody and riding just above the music.
+Likewise, his voice is understated — no Dio or Halford banshee wailing here — simple and melodic, riding just above the music.
 And his deadpan monologues during the shows are more than worth the price of admission.

 Truly, it’s all in great fun, like watching an old black-and-white horror movie with a heavy metal soundtrack.
 In fact, the only thing really Satanic about this show was the price of the beer at the bar.